-Many accident attorneys in the state of California are not specialized in limousine law and the large amount of legal issues that come along with it.
-These injury attorneys may not have the experience necessary in cases like this and leave a lot of money on the table for the clients while attempting to settle in a type of case that they are not familiar with.
+Many accident attorneys in the state of California are not specialists in limousine law.
+Also, they have no clue about the vast amount of legal issues that come along with it.
+These injury lawyers may not have the experience necessary in cases like this.
+Hence, they can leave a lot of money on the table for the clients.

 More About this Specialized Area of Tort Law

 Limousines, limo buses, and charter party carriers are usually treated the same under the law and are legally allowed to provide alcohol to their passengers, even while the vehicles are moving.
 Often, charter limos have full wet bars in the back of their transports– which can be a severe problem when hired for a high school prom or Quinceanera where minors have access to that booze.
 Recently, an intoxicated woman jumped out of a moving limo on the freeway.
 In another case, several were killed in the Philippines in a limo rear passenger compartment fire.